mplacona/ipm-quickstart-csharp-mac/README.md

 You should now be ready to rock!
 On your terminal run `dnx web` and point your browser to http://localhost:5000, and you should land on the home page of our basic chat application.
 Open it up in a few browser tabs and start chatting with yourself!

+Due to the dependencies used, the application will only run on DNX 451 and not on DNXCORE 5

 ![screenshot of chat app](https://s3.amazonaws.com/howtodocs/quickstart/ipm-browser-quickstart.png)